pixel-clover/ariko/README.md

 Ariko can operate in two modes, which you can switch between at the top of the window:

 -   **Ask Mode**: A standard question-and-answer chat mode.
 Ariko will use its knowledge and the context you provide to answer your questions.
--   **Agent Mode**: An experimental mode where Ariko can perform actions in the editor, like creating, deleting, or modifying files and GameObjects.
+-   **Agent Mode**: An mode where Ariko can perform actions in the editor, like creating, deleting, or modifying files and GameObjects.

+> [!NOTE]
+> Agent mode is currently experimental and may be buggy.

 ---

 ### Contributing

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to get started.

+### Supporting the Project

+If you find this project useful and want to support its development, please consider supporting it by making a donation via [GitHub Sponsors]( https://github.com/sponsors/habedi) and giving it a star on GitHub.
+Thank you!

 ### License